arnedesmedt/vue-ads-table-tree/README.md

 All styling is done via a plain object.
 It contains a selector for a row/column/cell as key and a vue based object that contains classes.
 The latter ones can override the earlier ones:
 - The key is a selector.
 You have two type of selectors: fixed selectors and row/column/cell selectors:
+    - fixed selectors:
+        - `table`: Style the whole table.
-    - fixed selectors: use the preserver words `table` or `info` to style the whole table or to style the info row (shown while loading or no rows are found).
+        - `info`: Style the info row (shown while loading or no rows are found).
+        - `group`: Style the group row.
     - row/column/cell selectors: These selectors are divided by a slash.
 So you can have a row selector and a column selector.
     The header row has index 0.
 The first data row has index 1.
 Some examples:
         - 'all': select all rows/columns.